tobiy105/Web-App-DevOps-Project/README.md

 - **Data Validation:** Ensure data accuracy and completeness with required fields, date restrictions, and card number validation.

-## Getting Started

-### Prerequisites

-For the application to successfully run, you need to install the following packages:

-- flask (version 2.2.2)
-- pyodbc (version 4.0.39)
-- SQLAlchemy (version 2.0.21)
-- werkzeug (version 2.2.3)

 ### Usage

 To run the application, you simply need to run the `app.py` script in this repository.
 Once the application starts you should be able to access it locally at `http://127.0.0.1:5000`.
 Here you will be meet with the following two pages: